nodejs/citgm/README.md

-"skipAnsi": true             Strip ansi data from output stream of npm "sha": "<git-commit-sha>"    Test against a specific commit "envVar"                     Pass an environment variable before running "install": ["--param1", "--param2"] - Array of extra command line parameters passed to 'npm install' "maintainers": ["user1", "user2"] - List of module maintainers to be contacted with issues "scripts": ["script1", "script2"] - List of scripts from package.json to run instead of 'test' "tags": ["tag1", "tag2"]     Specify which tags apply to the module
+"skipAnsi": true             Strip ansi data from output stream of npm "sha": "<git-commit-sha>"    Test against a specific commit "envVar"                     Pass an environment variable before running "install": ["install", "--param1", "--param2"] - Array of command line parameters passed to 'npm' or 'yarn' as install arguments
+"maintainers": ["user1", "user2"] - List of module maintainers to be contacted with issues "scripts": ["script1", "script2"] - List of scripts from package.json to run instead of 'test' "tags": ["tag1", "tag2"]     Specify which tags apply to the module